 You must also keep all machine-sensible records and a complete description of the computerized portion of your accounting system.
-This documentation must be sufficiently detailed to show the following:
+This documentation must be sufficiently detailed to show all of the following items.

-- 1) Applications being performed, - 2) Procedures used in each application, - 3) Controls used to ensure accurate and reliable processing, and - 4) Controls used to prevent the unauthorized addition, alteration, or deletion of retained records.
+- 1) Applications being performed. - 2) Procedures used in each application. - Controls used to ensure accurate and reliable processing. - 4) Controls used to prevent the unauthorized addition, alteration, or deletion of retained records.

-See Revenue Procedure 91-59, printed in Cumulative Bulletin 1991-2 on page 841 for more information.
+See Revenue Procedure 91-59, printed in Cumulative Bulletin 1991-2 on page 841, for more information.